Health Administration (5500P)

 -Continuing Medical Education

-Administration provides strategic and tactical direction for the Health System to achieve its mission to help San Mateo County’s residents live longer and better lives.
+Administration provides strategic and tactical direction for County Health to achieve its mission to help San Mateo County’s residents live longer and better lives.

 Health Administration monitors the changing landscape of health care reform and other federal and state policy with key partners in order to be prepared for future risks and opportunities that may impact the systems of care for publicly uninsured San Mateo County residents.

-Health Administration continues to support the expansion of the LEAP (Learn, Engage, Aspire, Perfect, formerly known as LEAN) process improvement method from San Mateo Medical Center, where we have had good success, to other parts of the Health System.
+Health Administration continues to support the expansion of the LEAP (Learn, Engage, Aspire, Perfect, formerly known as LEAN) process improvement method from San Mateo Medical Center, where we have had good success, to other parts of Health.
 LEAP uses methodologies proven in many other industries to increase quality and quantity of services while keeping costs down.
 This methodology involves employees, including line staff, supervisors and managers of a particular process, and asks them to identify solutions to vexing problems using a very structured method of inquiry and trial of solutions.
 By involving our employees in fixing problems that plague them in their daily work, we are improving the patient/client/customer experience while also improving employee engagement.
+In fiscal year 2019-20, we will expanded our process improvement method to include an assessment of the return on improvements.

-Health Administration is partnering with the Project Development Unit and the Department of Public Works on planning and executing major capital projects to support the work of the Health System including: master planning for the San Mateo campus; Cordilleras replacement; feasibility studies for the South San Francisco campus; renovation of Serenity House on the San Mateo campus; and, the replacement of the Animal Shelter at Coyote Point.
+Health Administration is partnering with the Project Development Unit and the Department of Public Works on planning and executing major capital projects to support the work of County Health including: master planning for the San Mateo campus; Cordilleras replacement; feasibility studies for the South San Francisco campus; and the replacement of the Animal Shelter at Coyote Point.

-Percent of Customer Survey Respondents Rating Services as Good or Better Expected to Meet Target
+Percent of Customer Survey Respondents Rating Services as Good or Better Below Target

-Percent of Performance Goals Met System-Wide Meeting Target
+Percent of Performance Goals Met System-Wide Below Target

-Percent of Stakeholder Systemwide Respondents Rating Services Good or Better
+Percent of Customer Survey Respondents Rating Services Good or Better

 Percent of Outcome and Efficiency Performance Goals and Benchmarks met System-wide